 * 3 layer Gore-Tex for “Extreme” rain gear by Simms, Patagonia, Mtn.
-Hardwear, Arcteryx, Northface, Marmot etc. Alternatively a high quality 100% waterproof rain slicker for commercial fishermen by Helly Hansen, Grunden etc.
+Hardwear, Arcteryx, Northface, Marmot etc. Alternatively a high quality 100% waterproof rain jacket for commercial fishermen by Helly Hansen, Grunden etc.

-** Gore-Tex for “Immersion” waders by Simms, Patagonia, and similar.
+** Gore-Tex waders for “Immersion” by Simms, Patagonia, or similar.

 *** Generic polar fleece or Patagonia, REI, Northface, Simms, Mtn Hardwear etc

 “Essentials” Fly Fishing gear suggestions: